 It’s no secret that knitting requires practice, time, and yes, a little patience.

-So while taking a few knitting classes and learning new projects help to evolve in the craft, sometimes all we really want is a little knitting fun without all the hard work.
+So while taking a few knitting classes, buying a few knitting craft kits, and learning new projects help to evolve in the craft, sometimes all we really want is a little knitting fun without all the hard work.